Thanks, we WON!!!

-In a nutshell, RPM’s mission is to provide a second chance for thousands of homeless dogs and cats through rescue, rehabilitation, and TRANSPORT to forever homes in communities throughout the country that have a need for adoptable pets.
-Yes, those places actually exist!
+RESCUED PETS MOVEMENT INC wrote - Rescued Pets Movement’s mission is to provide a second chance for thousands of homeless dogs and cats through rehabilitation and transport to forever homes in communities throughout the country that have a demand for adoptable pets.